kwhitley/itty-router/README.md

     .get('/:id', ({ params }) => new Response(`Todo #${params.id}`))

-  // then divert ALL requests to /todos/* into the child router parentRouter.all('/todos/*', todosRouter.handle) // all /todos/* routes will route through the todosRouter
+  // then divert ALL requests to /todos/* into the child router parentRouter
+    .all('/todos/*', todosRouter.handle) // all /todos/* routes will route through the todosRouter .all('*', missingHandler)

   // GET /todos --> Todos Index
   // GET /todos/13 --> Todo #13
-  // POST /todos --> missingHandler (it will fail to catch inside todosRouter, and be caught by "else" on parentRouter)
+  // POST /todos --> missingHandler (it will fail to catch inside todosRouter, and be caught by final "all" on parentRouter)
   // GET /foo --> missingHandler
 ```